 How Will Dropping Rates Impact Your Finances

-The Fed (finally) cut interest rates.
+The Fed just announced the second consecutive rate cut this year.
 Here’s what that may mean for your mortgage, credit cards and beyond

 How the Fed’s interest rate cut could affect your mortgage, credit card and financial future.